Las Vegas tourism board tightens employees’ use of airline gift cards

 Ralenkotter earned nearly $900,000 last year in salary, bonus and benefits, according to government watchdog group Transparent Nevada.

-After the board meeting Tuesday, Noonan said he was concerned about the authority’s inability to keep track of the gift cards.
+After the meeting, Noonan said he was concerned about the authority’s inability to keep track of the cards.

 “There just weren’t any clear guidelines that you might see in private business,” he said.
 “The good news is the staff recognizes that and believes we need to do a better job of trying to put more comprehensive policies in place.”

-Both Ralenkotter and Weekly took responsibility for their actions last month and have paid back the money to the convention authority.
+Both Ralenkotter and Weekly took responsibility for their actions last month and have repaid the money to the convention authority.
 Employees are no longer allowed to use airline cards for personal trips.

+The new policies come amid a Review-Journal investigation that has questioned the agency’s spending and cozy relationship with board members.

+An April 2017 Review-Journal story, based on more than 32,000 pages of receipts from convention authority executives over three fiscal years, showed lavish expenses on high-end entertainment, gifts for employees and first-class trips overseas for board members.

 The Review-Journal is owned by the family of Las Vegas Sands Corp.
 Chairman and CEO Sheldon Adelson.
 Las Vegas Sands Corp. operates the Sands Expo and Convention Center, which competes with the LVCVA-operated Las Vegas Convention Center.